8 Easy Ways to Improve Your Child's Reading Skills

 After reading a story, have your child draw a picture of his favorite part of the book.

-Find recipes that compliment the stories you read and create a fun snack to go along with your book.
+Find recipes that complement the stories you read and create a fun snack to go along with your book.

-Learning to read can be a challenging journey for children, but as long as parents are their to support them and advocate for them, children are bound to find success.
+Learning to read can be a challenging journey for some children, but as long as parents are there to support them and advocate for them, children are bound to find success.